By Cambodia specialist Mark

-Before you realise it, you’re in the grounds of the temple.
+Before you realize it, you’re in the grounds of the temple.
 As the warming dawn light filters through the canopy, the mist gradually lifts and highlights the temple’s moss-covered pinnacles and courtyards.

 Best way to visit the temples of Angkor

 You can race around the main temples in just one day.
-But, really, you need at least two or three days to savour the experience.
+But, really, you need at least two or three days to savor the experience.

 Make the most of a short visit with a guide.
 You just don’t get the same perspective from a guidebook.
 The best guides, like those we use, are adept and well versed in the history of each temple.
 And, they know all the little vantage points to see a different view and the best order to see things.